Is an employer able to record a meeting with an employee to ensure that it has an accurate record of the meeting?

 An employer that wishes to record a meeting with an employee must seek the employee's consent to the recording before the meeting begins, and must respect the employee's rights if they refuse to give their consent.
 A recording of an individual at work made without that employee's knowledge and consent may constitute a breach of their right to privacy under art.8 of the Human Rights Act 1998.
 Although the right to respect for privacy is a qualified right, rather than an absolute one, it is unlikely that recording a meeting without the employee's consent could be justified as an appropriate and necessary means of achieving a legitimate aim.
 Taking a written minute of the meeting would achieve the same end.
 If, however, the employee gives their free consent, the recording may go ahead.

-The GDPR requires employers to inform employees when they collect personal data about them and to provide them with information about how the data will be processed.
-Therefore, making a recording without the employee's knowledge would be a breach of the GDPR.
+The UK GDPR requires employers to inform employees when they collect personal data about them and to provide them with information about how the data will be processed.
+Therefore, making a recording without the employee's knowledge would be a breach of the UK GDPR.